Lookup/Ibis web service API

 All API methods that return people, institutions or groups also accept

-parameter.
+an additional fetch parameter.
 This is designed to allow

 additional related data to be returned in a single request, without